junior-devleague/sort-it-quickly/readme.md

 Desired Outcomes
 ================

--   Basic understanding of insertion sorts
+-   Understanding of the quicksort algorithm, and the development of the skills required to write one in python

 Tasks
 =====